-The University of Otago’s Faculty of Law is pleased to offer this postgraduate-focused course.
-It is of interest to senior clinicians, health board members, chief executives, and senior managers working in the health sector.
-Enrolment is also open to post-graduate law students and practising lawyers with an interest in the field of health law.
+Enrolment is also open to postgraduate law students and practising lawyers with an interest in the field of health law.

 Monday 28 August to Friday 1 September 2023

-The course consists of 5 full days of intensive teaching.
-Each day includes lectures, case studies, and small group work, addressing the most important legal issues and challenges faced by the health sector.
+The course will consist of 5 full days of intensive teaching.
+Each day will include lectures, case studies, and small group work, addressing the most important legal issues and challenges faced by the health and disability sector.

-Numbers are limited to allow plenty of interaction with presenters and other participants.
-A list of topics is set out below and in the attached brochure.
+Numbers are limited, to allow plenty of interaction with presenters and other participants.

 Participants will be expected to prepare for the course with pre-course reading.